Personal branding is the best way to reach more audiences and create a global persona.

 That stat says about all there is to say!

 Look back at the SERP example in the last step.

-The reason all of my websites rank highly for my name is because of all the hard-earned content I’ve been pumped out for years and years.
+The reason all my websites rank highly for my name is because of all the quality content I’ve published for over many years.

-There’s no secret, then.
-Just a lot of consistent hard work.
+There’s no secret:just a lot of consistent hard work.

 Personally, I find long, in-depth content works the best for generating leads and ranking well.
 For example, some of my posts are over 10,000 words and require a full table of contents!